narcissistic red flags: warning signs highlighted

 2. Lack of Empathy and Emotional Support

-One of the most telling signs of narcissism is a lack of empathy for others.
+One of the most telling signs of narcissistic people is their lack of empathy for others.

 Narcissists struggle to put themselves in other people’s shoes and may dismiss or trivialize the feelings and needs of those around them.

-This can lead to a one-sided relationship filled with emotional abuse where the narcissist’s emotional needs are prioritized while their partner’s needs are neglected or ignored.
+This can lead to a one-sided relationship filled with emotional abuse where the narcissist’s emotional needs are prioritized while your needs are neglected or ignored.

 3. Manipulative and Controlling Behavior